-The Bourier project consists of 203 claims for a total ground position of 10,252.20 hectares (102.52 km2) in a region of Quebec that boasts other lithium deposits and known lithium mineralization, as shown in the maps and table below.
 The lithium pegmatites tend to occur in swarms in the volcano-sedimentary units, and the Bourier property covers a large part of this regional volcano-sedimentary unit, which also hosts Nemaska Lithium’s Whabouchi deposit and Critical Elements’ Lemare showing.

 Lomiko and Critical Elements Lithium Corporation mandated GoldSpot Discoveries Corp. in the summer of 2021 to conduct a remote targeting process for lithium, on the Bourier claims within the Nemiscau belt (see Figure 1 below).
 GoldSpot Discoveries Corp.’s proprietary approach of Artificial Intelligence (AI) and geological interpretation highlighted lithium potential at Bourier claims (see Figure 2 below) within the Nemiscau greenstone belt.
 This process has outlined a total of 15 high to moderate prospective lithium targets were identified.